wonsunahn/Capstone_Fall2024/_projects/projects.markdown

 POC: Brad Hays (bradleyheathhays@gmail.com)

-# SCI Projects
+# Computer Science Faculty Projects
 ## Daniel Mosse
 ### Cutting-edge research in NLP
 The project will be focused on extracting course concepts from course presentations using a state-of-the-art tool called DS-MOCE.
 The students are expected to gain experience in the following:

-Annotation of Data for Model Training (this is the input to the NLP model) 25% effort Read the documentation and papers describing DS-MOCE, a state-of-the-art Course Concept extraction tool, to understand how the tool works, what inputs are needed, how to run it, expected results, etc. 10% effort
+Annotation of Data for Model Training (this is the input to the NLP model) (25% effort) Read the documentation and papers describing DS-MOCE, a state-of-the-art Course Concept extraction tool, to understand how the tool works, what inputs are needed, how to run it, expected results, etc. (10% effort)
 Work with, modify as needed, install packages needed by the tool, and run the (research) code to benchmark its performance on a variety of inputs.
-50% effort
+(50% effort)
 Analyze the results, and draw conclusions.
-15% effort
+(15% effort)

 The project will be supervised by Prof Daniel Mosse and PhD student Raja (RJ) Krishnaswamy.